tzumby/champollion/README.md

 ## Rails 4.2

-Add the gem in your Gemfile:
+Add the gem in your Gemfile.
+Note that for now you will have to include the i18n-active_record gem as a dependency in the Rails application because the latest stable gem is on a separate git repository.

 ```
 gem 'i18n-active_record', :git => 'git://github.com/svenfuchs/i18n-active_record.git', :require => 'i18n/active_record'